Skip to content

 Elevate children to upper level

-By default, the elevated field name is prefixed with the name of the complex child so its origin is clear and to prevent duplicated names, but this prefixing can be avoided with the value "elevate_wo_prefix".
+By default, the elevated field is prefixed with the child's name to clarify its origin and avoid name collisions.
+Use "elevate_wo_prefix" to skip the prefix.

 For example, complex child timeInterval with 2 fields of max occurrence 1, before elevation...